 For travelers who aren’t loyal to one chain, or can be tempted by a great hotel at a better price, Fine Hotels And Resorts allows you to enjoy perks similar to hotel elite status at countless luxury properties, just by booking via Amex Travel.
 Not only does it offer luxury perks, it offers free night offers as well.

 The key to unlocking both of these perks is having the US version of either The Platinum Card From American Express (Learn More) or The Business Platinum From American Express (Learn More).
 Of course, the Centurion Card also comes with these perks, but only a very select few have it.
 UK cardholders also have access to FHR, which is great.

 Without further introduction, let’s take a look at how you can leverage both the International Airline Program and Fine Hotels And Resorts for an amazing luxury getaway.

-Book Biz And First Class With International Airline Program
+Book Business And First Class With Amex International Airline Program

 Until just recently, to take advantage of Amex’s International Airline Program discounts, you had to call Amex and ask a phone agent to check flight prices.
 Now, this can all be done online which makes it both easy and quick to use – and you won’t have to pay a $39 phone booking fee.